Top 10 winter driving tips

 10. Keep a large bag of sand in the trunk in case you get stuck.
 Sprinkling sand under the stuck tires may allow you to get going again.
 Added bonus here: if you vehicle is rear-wheel drive, having the extra bag(s) of sand in the trunk may help increase traction.

-Answer Financial wants to see you get safely to and from your destinations.
-With over 2.8 million vehicles and homes insured, we know a thing or two about safe driving.
-If you’re curious to see what our multi-carrier insurance shopping platform can do for you (savings, time and trusted providers) visit our website at www.answerfinancial.com or call us at 1-800-258-5101
+Answer Financial hopes that these winter driving tips help you get safely to and from your destinations.
+If you’re curious to see what our multi-carrier insurance shopping platform can do for you (savings, time and trusted providers) visit www.answerfinancial.com or call us at 1-800-258-5101